riccardoperra/ngx-reactive-loading/README.md

-> Better loading handling in Angular applications with RxJS
+> Better loading state in Angular applications with RxJS

 ## Table of contents